zpengmei/geom2vec/README.md

 - `geom2vec.create_model` is a wrapper function to load the pretrained GNN models.
 - `geom2vec.Lobe` is a general class for downstream tasks, which can be used to define the downstream models.
 - `geom2vec.downstream_models.VAMPNet` is a class for dimensionality reduction using VAMPNet.
+- `geom2vec.downstream_models.StopVAMPNet` is a class for dimensionality reduction using VAMPNet with B.C.
 - `geom2vec.downstream_models.VarComm` is a class for variational committer function estimation.

 ## Usage